Search

 If they don’t, either the individual is disorganized, or he/she doesn’t have technical resources readily available.
 If that’s the case, it could indicate a poorly funded, poorly manned organization, or a poorly trained staff.
 That’s a recipe for miserable tech support.

-Red Flag #5: Lack of Scalability
+Red Flag in CMMS #5: Lack of Scalability

 Software that doesn’t scale as your needs change will hold you back sooner rather than later.
 Make sure your maintenance software can accommodate changes in size or volume.
 Whether it’s adding user licenses or expanding functionality, it’s more affordable to scale up your CMMS software instead of starting from scratch every time.